Are you choosing Happy Chickens?

 Next time you pop some chicken in your trolley, it’s worth considering the kind of life it’s had.
-A chicken raised in higher welfare conditions means a better life for them – and safer, healthier food for you and your family.

 They dislike being crammed together and will compress their feathers to avoid touching one another.

 A lack of stimulating materials mean they spend most of their time inactive and bored.